Categories

 I guess Apple Notes is okay

-I really hate to be positive so early on a Monday morning, but Apple’s Notes app is excellent.
+I really hate to be positive so early on a Monday morning, but I have something “nice” to say: Apple’s Notes app is good.
 It does everything you’d want a notes app to do, and does it simply, intuitively and seamlessly across devices.

 Side note: my wife is trying to trick me into making Design Grouch into a Youtube or Instagram channel.